green-coding-solutions/website/content/showcases/avif-vs-png.md

                             <h3 style="color: #fff;">Caclulating savings</h3>
                         </a>
                     </div>
-                    <p>First we calculate the savings in form of kB / MB we get when using the webP format:</p>
+                    <p>First we calculate the savings in form of kB / MB we get when using the AVIF format:</p>
                     <div class="ui ten mini statistics">
                         <div class="statistic">
                             <div class="value">1.000</div>